Amateur radio repeater: Services

 Services provided by a repeater may include an autopatch connection to a POTS/PSTN telephone line to allow users to make telephone calls from their keypad-equipped radios.
 These advanced services may be limited to members of the group or club that maintains the repeater.
 Many amateur radio repeaters typically have a tone access control (CTCSS, also called CG or PL tone) implemented to prevent them from being keyed-up (operated) accidentally by interference from other radio signals.
-A few use a digital code system called DCS, DCG or DPL (a Motorola trademark).
+A few use a digital code system called DCS, DCG or DPL (the last is a Motorola trademark).
 In the UK most repeaters also respond to a short burst of 1750 Hz tone to open the repeater.

 In many communities, a repeater has become a major on-the-air gathering spot for the local amateur radio community, especially during "drive time" (the morning or afternoon commuting time).
 In the evenings local public service nets may be heard on these systems and many repeaters are used by weather spotters.
 In an emergency or a disaster a repeater can sometimes help to provide needed communications between areas that could not otherwise communicate.
 Until cellular telephones became popular, it was common for community repeaters to have "drive time" monitoring stations so that mobile amateurs could call in traffic accidents via the repeater to the monitoring station who could relay it to the local police agencies via telephone.
 Systems with autopatches frequently had (and still have) most of the public safety agencies numbers programmed as speed-dial numbers.